michaelashtari/testrepo/README.md

 ## Editing readme test

-This is a pointless file in my repository.
-Or maybe it's the most important file in my repository. *Gasp*
+This is the first file in my first official repository on GitHub.
+In it, I've simply stored a Python classification exercise I completed while completing the IBM Data Scientist career track's curriculum.